alexrvarela/SwiftTweener/README.md

 ## Contributions

-This project has being migrated to Swift 5 with SwiftUI scope
+This project has being migrated to Swift 5 with Code documentation, Unit tests and SwiftUI in the scope.

 ## Authors